datarail/rnaseq/README.md

     ```
     - NOTE: Use `*.fq` or `*.fastq` depending on how the files are named
     - NOTE: fastq filenames CANNOT end in _1 or _anynumber.fastq or it will cause FATAL ERROR

-    - Running this setup of the data for bcbio creates project directory and the following subdirectories: `work`, `final`, `config`
+9. Running this setup creates a project directory and the following subdirectories inside of that: `work`, `final`, `config`
+    - NOTE: The project directory will be named `sample_description`.
+You can control that by substituting a different name in all filenames and commands above.

-9. Descend into the `work` subdirectory using `cd work`.
+9. Descend into the `work` subdirectory of your project (by default, this is done using `cd sample_description/work`).
 Using a text editor (e.g., `nano submit_bcbio.lsf`) create the following submission file:
     ```
     #!/bin/sh